Serving all people by providing personalized health and wellness through exemplary care, education and research.

 AMA, anti-cardiac muscle antibody

 This test measures how many antimyocardial antibodies (AMAs) are in your blood.
 AMAs are a sign of heart damage.
 Higher levels are linked to several forms of heart disease.
 They can be found in the blood before you have any symptoms of heart disease.

-AMAs have also been found in people with diagnosed heart disease, but it's not known how these antibodies affect the disease's progression.
+AMAs have also been found in people with diagnosed heart disease.
+Healthcare providers don't know how these antibodies affect the disease getting worse.

 What other tests might I have along with this test?

 No other tests are usually done with the AMA test.
-But because AMAs can also be found in people with streptococcal infections, your provider may also want to do a strep screen.
+But AMAs can also be found in people with streptococcal infections, so your provider may also want to do a strep screen.
 This is done by swabbing your throat.